Travelers (TV series): Critical reception

-The first season of Travelers received a score of 100% on Rotten Tomatoes based on nine reviews with an average rating of 8.0/10.
+The first season of Travelers received a score of 100% on Rotten Tomatoes based on ten reviews with an average rating of 8.0/10.
 Neil Genzlinger, writing for The New York Times, described the first season as "tasty", and "enjoyable science fiction", with "some attention-grabbing flourishes and fine acting".
 Hanh Nguyen, writing for IndieWire, described the series as "fun and freaky", finding the series' appeal "in how the core group of five travelers adjust to life in our present", noting the "human nature in the travelers".
 Lawrence Devoe, of TheaterByte.com, called the series "tautly paced and suspenseful" with "well-developed characters", declaring that "Brad Wright has a real knack for creating futuristic series".
 Evan Narcisse, reviewing the first five episodes of the first season for io9, appreciated the moral dilemmas offered by the series premise and the awkwardness presented by the characters' interactions with their hosts' friends, colleagues, lovers, or caretakers: "This is a superhero show in double disguise, offering up clever explorations of the secret identity concept that touch on the guilt and contortions that come with living a double life."
 Netflix announced that the series was one of its "most devoured" series in 2017.

 Writing in Forbes, Merrill Barr said of the second season: "There's a lot to love about what Travelers brings to the table this season.
 The show has truly come into its own."
 In reviewing the first two episodes of the second season, Nguyen of Indiewire called Travelers "an exploration of the human condition in all of its messy glory, [with] depictions of the most ingenious, yet disturbing means of time travel on screen".

 Barr of Forbes said the third season brought "a mixed approach as the show returns to its mission-of-the-week roots of season one, but this time while remixing the format with episodes of different substance from chapter to chapter. [...]
 What we get this year from the show is the best example of what a television series should be."

 Netflix was criticized for using real footage from the Lac-Megantic rail disaster in the third season.
 The use of such footage was considered by many to be inappropriate for fictional content, and many sought to have the footage removed.
 Carrie Mudd, president of Peacock Alley, said they were not aware of the origin of the footage and the affected episode would be re-edited.
 The stock film company that provided the clip also apologized, pledging to review how images can be repurposed by Hollywood clients.